Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris: DATASET

+Finally, the physical information given by the output of the simulation at each redshift is processed with the spectral synthesis code SUNRISE (\citealt{2006MNRAS.372....2J,2010MNRAS.403...17J}) to create synthetic images in arbitrary filters.
+This is done by assigning SEDs to the stellar particles according to their mass, age, and metallicity, and by projecting these quantities from the simulation space to pre-defined hypothetical cameras.
+For the creation of these images, Starburst99 stellar population models (\citealt{1999ApJS..123....3L}) were used, with a \cite{2001MNRAS.322..231K} initial mass function (IMF).
+The effect of dust absorption has been included in these mock images using a simple birth cloud plus diffuse dust model \citep{2000ApJ...539..718C}.
+This models the total effects of dust at our wavelengths of interest, without requiring expensive dust radiative transfer simulations for the entire fields.

-This work is based on the simulated galaxies and broad-band images from the Illustris-1 supplementary data catalogs published by \citet[hereafter \citetalias{2017MNRAS.468..207S}]{2017MNRAS.468..207S} and available via MAST\footnote{\url{https://archive.stsci.edu/prepds/illustris/}}.
-These catalogs correspond to three synthetic deep survey square images in three different fields, which are labeled as field A, B, and C, each $2.8 \arcmin \times 2.8 \arcmin$ in size.
-These three images, also called ``mock ultra deep fields'', are provided down to the spatial resolution of HST and JWST, among other observatories, in a wide range of broad-band filters, imitating the conditions of real galaxy surveys.
+These three synthetic deep-survey images, also called ``mock ultra deep fields'', are provided down to the spatial resolution of HST and JWST, among other observatories, in a wide range of broad-band filters, imitating the conditions of real galaxy surveys.
 Publicly available catalogs associated to these images include galaxies in the survey images whose rest-frame \textit{g}-band apparent magnitude is \textit{g} $< 30.0$ mag (19,347 galaxies).